The-DevSec-Blueprint/devsecblueprint.github.io/docs/blueprint/what-is-devsecops.md

 <!-- Add DevOps Image Here -->

 Over time, DevSecOps has evolved as a response to the limitations of DevOps, where security was often an afterthought.
-It emerged from the need to include security in the agile and continuous delivery practices of DevOps.
-By integrating security into the DevOps process, organizations can reduce the risk of security vulnerabilities and ensure compliance with industry regulations.
+It emerged from the need to include security in the agile and continuous delivery practices of DevOps, which allows organizations to reduce the risk of security vulnerabilities and ensure compliance with industry regulations.

 <!-- Add DevSecOps image here -->